 Answer: The gem cutting acronyms found in faceting diagrams stand for specific ratios that should help the jeweler determine if the design will fit a piece of rough.
 Some of the ratios refer to the dimensions of the stone.
 Others refer to specific facets of the finished gem, such as crown, pavilion, and table.

-L/W is the “length to width” ratio.
-This is an important bit of information included in many designs so you can get a good idea of how they will fit your rough before you start cutting.
-For example, if you had a 7 x 5 mm oval cut, it would have a length to width ratio of 1.4 (or 7 divided by 5).
-You couldn’t use that design for an 8 x 6 mm stone, because it has a L/W ratio of 1.33.
+L/W is the “length-to-width” ratio.
+This is an important bit of information included in many gem designs so you can get a good idea of how they will fit your rough before you start cutting.
+For example, if you had a 7 x 5 mm oval-cut gem design, it would have a length-to-width ratio of 1.4 (or 7 divided by 5).
+You couldn’t cut that design from rough that measures 8 x 6 mm, because it has a L/W ratio of 1.33.

 The instructions to “cut to TCP” and “cut to PCP” are from meetpoint cutting.
 TCP means “temporary center point.”
 PCP means “permanent center point.”
 A temporary center point is cut to give a reference point for the next sequence of facets.
 You can find detailed explanations of these terms in Introduction to Meetpoint Faceting by Long and Steele.

 Donald Clark, CSM IMG